Last Updated on December 17, 2019 by Audrey Scott

 I went outside just to be sure.

 And there it was: a rainbow (which multiplied to two – Alexander's Dark Band) and a rapidly clearing sunrise view of Lake Managua, Momotombo Volcano, Lake Asososca (our destination later that day) and the vast, awesome green valley that lay among them.

 Those bruises on my hips, the muscle ache in my legs.
 It was all worth it.

 I decided I'm not too old for this after all.

 We did this in 36 hours with Quetzal Trekkers in Leon, Nicaragua.
 We will write more about them later.
 For those interested in this hike, it's referred to as El Hoyo.
 It's really three-in-one (Cerro Negro, El Hoyo and Lake Asososca).
 It's kicks your ass, but it kicks ass.

-For those interested in trekking in Guatemala or Nicaragua, Quetzal Trekkers is a fantastic organization.
+For those interested in trekking in Guatemala or Nicaragua, Quetzal Trekkers is a fantastic social enterprise.
 They not only deliver a unique experience, but 100% of their profits goes towards helping street kids.
-Their prices are reasonable and they can lend you virtually all the equipment you’ll need.
+Their prices are reasonable and they can lend you virtually all the equipment you'll need.
 All their guides are volunteers who give a minimum of three months of their time to the organization.
 Their jobs are not easy, but somehow they make it look so.
-These guys and gals are some of the most dedicated and passionate we’ve had the pleasure to meet on our travels.
+These guys and gals are some of the most dedicated and passionate we've had the pleasure to meet on our travels.